triton-inference-server/server/docs/customization_guide/build.md

 provide this additional flag to build.py:
 `--extra-backend-cmake-arg=tensorflow2:TRITON_TENSORFLOW_INSTALL_EXTRA_DEPS=ON`.

-When building without GPU support, you must use the `--image=gpu-base,nvcr.io/nvidia/tritonserver:<xx.yy>-py3-min` flag.
-This is needed since the CPU-only builds of the TensorFlow and PyTorch backends require some CUDA stubs and runtime dependencies that are not present in the CPU-only base container.
+CPU-only builds of the TensorFlow and PyTorch backends require some CUDA stubs and runtime dependencies that are not present in the CPU-only base container.
+These are retrieved from a GPU base container, which can be changed with the `--image=gpu-base,nvcr.io/nvidia/tritonserver:<xx.yy>-py3-min` flag.

 ### Building Without Docker